justaszie/Bikeshare-Analysis/README.md

 <details>
 <summary> Click here for the detailed data preparation steps</summary>

 ### 3.1.
 Loading Into Database
 The rides data is stored in a series of .csv files.
 In some cases, the .csv holds a month of data, in others - a whole quarter of data.
 I chose to analyze the data from a whole year 2022 because it should represent normal activity, unaffected by Covid-19 and it would allow to analyze seasonality.
 To do this, I uploaded the 12 .csv files to a Google bucket and created a SQL table `rides` in BigQuery by merging all 12 files together, since the data structure of the .csv files was the same.

 The dataset does not have any description or data dictionary.
 So, first, after inspecting the data, I built a data dictionary to help with cleanup and analysis later.
 For the "category" columns, I ran a `SELECT DISTINCT` query to find possible values.

+<span style="color:text;"> TODO - Decide if we want to move this table out to make it more visible - maybe in the dataset defnition outside of prep steps (but maybe still collapsed)  </span>

+<span style="color:text;"> TODO - At the end of the prep steps probably add another table with cleaned up data </span>

 Note the format below is as per BigQuery schema definition.
 | Column | Description (assumed) | Format |